 I was born in São Paulo, Brazil, and at the age of 15 I moved to Italy with my family.
 There I finished high school and went on to get a degree in International Economics from Bocconi University.
 Right after getting my degree (2005) I started working as a Market Analyst at Alcatel-Lucent.

 Exactly one year after starting at the job I gave in my resignation letter.
-Technology and the Internet had always been passions of mine, and I already had a couple of websites gaining traction, so I decided to start a company to build and manage blogs and websites, called Online Profits LLC.
-Combined my websites receive around 2 million monthly visitors.
+Technology and the Internet had always been passions of mine, and I already had a couple of websites gaining traction, so I decided to start a company to build and manage websites, called Online Profits LLC.
+Over the years more than 100 million people visited my sites.

 Whenever time allows I participate in programming competitions, including Google Code Jam and Facebook Hacker Cup.
 I also like to compete in hackathons.
 Early in 2015 I won a car at Ford’s hackathon, and I also won MasterCard’s Masters of Code.
 You can visit my programming blog at ProgrammingLogic.com.
 There you’ll find algorithms and code snippets I find interesting, solutions to programming challenges, useful scripts and so on.